Marcus Semien Player Props: Rangers vs. Orioles

 Marcus Semien At The Plate

-- Semien has an OPS of .859, fueled by an OBP of .369 and a team-best slugging percentage of .490 this season.
+- Semien leads Texas with an OBP of .370, plus a team-best slugging percentage of .488.

-- Among qualifying batters, he ranks 16th in batting average, while his on-base percentage ranks 26th and he is 36th in slugging.
+- Among the qualified hitters, he ranks 16th in batting average, while his on-base percentage ranks 27th and he is 38th in slugging.

-- Semien will look to extend his 15-game hitting streak.
-He's batting .273 with one homer in his last outings.
+- Semien enters this game on a 16-game hitting streak.
+Over the course of his last outings, he's hitting .250 with one homer.

-- Looking at the 50 games he has played this season, he's homered in eight of them (16.0%), and in 3.4% of his trips to the plate.
+- Looking at the 51 games he has played this season, he's hit a long ball in eight of them (15.7%), and in 3.3% of his trips to the plate.

-- In 52.0% of his games this season, Semien has notched at least one RBI.
-In nine of those games (18.0%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.